MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxaccountset-addaccount-vb.md

-﻿---
-Description: 'Adds a fax account to the fax server and returns the new IFaxAccount object.' ms.assetid: '5df2598a-ecd1-4a1b-8422-59b1591a68fb'
-title: 'FaxAccountSet.AddAccount method'
 ---
+Description: Adds a fax account to the fax server and returns the new IFaxAccount object. ms.assetid: 5df2598a-ecd1-4a1b-8422-59b1591a68fb
+title: FaxAccountSet.AddAccount method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # FaxAccountSet.AddAccount method

-Adds a fax account to the fax server and returns the new [**IFaxAccount**](-mfax-faxaccount-cpp.md) object.
+Adds a fax account to the fax server and returns the new [**IFaxAccount**](/windows/previous-versions/FaxComex/nn-faxcomex-ifaxaccount?branch=master) object.

 ## Syntax